- Rules and Regulations

 Risk Management Policy and Procedure

 To provide a compliance basis for risk management practices, the Company has developed the “Risk Management Policy” as the norm for risk management and the highest guidelines for the standard procedures.
-The latest amendment to the policy was approved at the 357th board meeting on May 12, 2021.
+This policy was last revised and reported to the Board of Directors at the 357th meeting on May 12, 2021.
 The Risk Control Office regularly identifies the risk factors that may influence the Company every year.
 After the possible frequency and range of loss are analyzed, the office formulates and assesses countermeasures and, in accordance with the latest internal audit requirements and standards, monitors potential risks continuously and implements the countermeasures to control all types of risks on an ongoing basis.
-Risk management strategies are formulated for different risks, including management objectives, organizational structures, responsibilities, and risk management procedures and other mechanisms, and are thoroughly implemented to control all types of risks arising from business activities to the extent that they are acceptable.
+Risk management strategies are formulated for different risks, including management objectives, organizational structure, responsibility allocation, and risk management procedures, to ensure effective implementation and control of various risks arising from business activities within acceptable ranges.
+To implement risk management mechanisms, the Company regularly conducts annual Group risk assessments and reports the risk assessment results and subsequent quarterly risk tracking reports to the Risk Management Committee before reporting to the Board of Directors.
+The 2024 Group Risk Assessment Report was reported to the 399th Board of Directors meeting on November 11, 2024, in accordance with actual operational schedules.

 Risk Management Procedure